naomischlosser/naomischlosser/README.md

 A motivated Full Stack Junior Software Developer who ...

 - 🎓 Graduated from Makers Academy in October 2022
-- 🏗️ Used to work as a structural engineer for almost 4 years
+- 🏗️ Used to work as a structural engineer for almost 4 years, specialising in design
 - ✨ Speak two languages, Dutch and English!
-- 💕 Love for problem solving and making sure code is well structured
+- 💕 Has a love for problem solving and making sure code is well structured
-- 👥 Advocate of pair programming to problem solve efficiently, requiring teamwork and communication
+- 👥 Thoroughly enjoys pair programming to problem solve efficiently and get to know others on a more personal level
-- 💻 Skilfull in using an OOP and TDD approach
+- 💻 Skilful in using an OOP and a TDD approach
 - 🌳 Fun fact #1: I love going for hikes using UK's public footpaths
 - 🏊‍♀️ Fun fact #2: I used to do synchronise swimming